-The overarching aims of the enhancement theme are:
+The overarching aims of the enhancement theme were:

 - To identify current Assessment OF/FOR/AS Learning practices, strategies and policies across the sector and across different disciplines in order to understand the current national and international assessment context in higher education

 - To support the shift from Assessment OF to Assessment FOR and Assessment AS Learning, in order to support the engagement of students in their assessment and adopt a partnership approach with students in key aspects of assessment